ethanancell/math4610/software_manual/table_of_contents.md

 # Table of Contents
-Use this list to quickly jump to the location in the software manual where I outline how I completed each of the tasks.

-## Task Sheet 1
-* Task 6
-* Task 7
-* Task 8
-* Task 9
-* Task 10
+Here are the functions that are currently listed within the software manual along with a link to access each of those.

+## Basic Functions
+* [Single Machine Precision]
+* [Double Machine Precision]